It used to be that FHA financing was the #1 form of mortgage loan in the New Orleans area for homes that fell within the loan limits.

 A couple of other tips

 In the New Orleans area, in-ground pools have an economic life of approximately 15-20 years.
 Typically, they are considered an over-improvement in our market because they are not prevalent and will not increase your appraised value by nearly the cost of installation and maintenance but they’re still a good luxurious addition.
-If you want a stylish and cozy property that may or may not have in-ground pools, check out this list of homes for sale because the properties there are game-changing.

 Due to our soil conditions, subsidence under the slab is always a concern.
-The acceptable differential for FHA loans is 1” per 10 linear feet of slab.
+The acceptable differential for FHA loans is 1” per 10 linear feet of the slab.
 If the difference is more than this, an inspection by a structural engineer will be required.
 If the engineer does not suggest remediation (shoring and/or leveling) then the property will qualify for FHA financing.

 Have a question about buying your next home?
 Call us at 504-327-5303.
 We’d be happy to help.